Summer Sessions 2022

 Further In-Person Support

 12-Step Meetings.
 12-Step Meetings will be held every day during Summer Sessions.
-12-Step Meetings will be coordinated by John Scardina and Susan Bingham.
+12-Step Meetings will be coordinated by John Scardina.
 Are you able and willing to facilitate one or more of the meetings?
-Please contact John or Susan at [email protected].
+Please contact John at [email protected].

 Disability Concerns.
 Friends who indicate special needs on their registration form will be contacted by the NYYM office to gather further information.
 Several mobility-accessible sleeping rooms with bathrooms are reserved in the Inn for those using wheelchairs (and their roommates).
 Other more accessible rooms in the Inn may be reserved by people who need them.
 Friends who require assistance with personal needs must arrange this assistance on their own, and the person assisting them must stay in their room with them.
 Please indicate on your registration form if you require help with hearing or movement.
 Note takers can be provided or accessible locations allocated for worship-sharing groups and committee meetings.

 Registration for Summer Sessions is completely online.
 If you are unable to register online please ask someone you know to assist you, or call the NYYM Office at 212-673-5750 and provide your name, phone number, and a good time to contact you.
 We will have volunteers ready, willing, and able to provide online registration assistance.